Charles H. Jordan: Life

-During the 1950's Jordan helped create the Swiss organization Societé de Secours et d'Entreaide (English: "Relief and Mutual Aid Society") to provide a more official means to support Jewish refugees in Eastern Europe, and to enable communist countries avoid dealings with a Jewish organisation that they were in tension with.
+In 1948, Jordan criticised the United Kingdom's immigration policy for favouring single people and prohibiting "Jews, Russians, Russian-Ukrainians, White Russians, and stateless Russians".
+Jordan also worked with the United Nations to support the needs of Burmese, Tibetan, Vietnamese, and Palestinian refugees.
+During the 1950s Jordan helped create the Swiss organization the Societé de Secours et d'Entreaide (English: "Relief and Mutual Aid Society") to provide a more official means to support Jewish refugees in Eastern Europe, and to enable communist countries avoid dealings with a Jewish organisation that they were in tension with.
 In 1955, Jordan was appointed as the operations officer for JDC, and was appointed as the organisation's head in 1965, succeeding the recently deceased Moses A. Leavitt.
-He became the first senior leader of a Jewish organisation to travel to Arab countries, where he secretly negotiated on behalf of the minority Jewish communities.
+He became the first senior leader of a Jewish organization to travel to Arab countries, where he secretly negotiated on behalf of the minority Jewish communities.
 His travels took him to Egypt, Lebanon, and Syria.

-In 1948, Jordan criticised the United Kingdom's immigration policy for favouring single people and prohibiting "Jews, Russians, Russian-Ukrainians, White Russians, and stateless Russians".
-Jordan also worked with the United Nations to support the needs of Burmese, Tibetan, Vietnamese, and Palestinian refugees.
-In 1967, he wrote to United Nations High Commissioner for Refugees calling for better support for Palestinian refugees.
+In 1956, while representing the Standing Conference of Voluntary Agencies Working for Refugees, Jordan pushed the United Nations High Commissioner for Refugees (UNHCR) to do more for Hungarian refugees trying to flee westwards.
+In 1967, he wrote to UNHCR calling for better support for Palestinian refugees.

 Jordan was awarded the French Chevalier of the Legion of Honor in 1959, and received an award from the Norwegian Refugee Council in 1963.
-In June 1967, he was nominated by King Baudouin of Belgium as an Officer of the Order of Leopold II for his humanitarian work to support Belgian Jews.
+In June 1967, King Baudouin of Belgium nominated him as an Officer of the Order of Leopold II for his humanitarian work to support Belgian Jews.

-Personal life and beliefs

-Jordan and his wife lived at 340 East 64th Street, New York.
-He was a Zionist.

-Death, autopsy
+Disappearance and death

-Jordan went missing on the evening of August 16, 1967 while on on holiday with his wife in Prague, during a stay at the Esplanade Hotel on Washington Street.
+Jordan went missing on the evening of August 16, 1967 while on holiday with his wife in Prague, during a stay at the Esplanade Hotel on Washington Street.
 His body was found by a rower on a weir between Střelecký Island and the Charles Bridge over the Vltava River on August 20, 1967.
+Jordan was 59 years old at the time of his death.

 A Czechoslovak pathologist concluded that Jordan died by drowning, with no signs of trauma.
 The Czechoslovak government made a public statement that Jordan had taken his own life.
 In 2007, Czech newspaper Lidové noviny noted the Czechoslovak support for Arab states and the anti-Zionist campaign in communist states at the time, and critiqued the government for its production of misinformation and culture of secrecy.

-At the request of the American government, physician Alexander Gonik and professor Ernest Hardmeyer, both from Switzerland, undertook a second autopsy several hours later, with the permission of the Czechoslovak authorities.
+At the request of the U.S. government, physician Alexander Gonik and professor Ernest Hardmeyer, both from Switzerland, undertook a second autopsy several hours later, with the permission of the Czechoslovak authorities.
 Jordan's nephew Paul Kaplan identified Jordan's body based on clothing and his wedding ring.
-Jordan was 59 at the time of his death.

-Post-death activities, 1967-8
+In 1974, Czechoslovak defector Josef Frolík told the Central Intelligence Agency that Jordan had been abducted outside the Esplanade Hotel by Arab agents and died during interrogation by Palestinians at the Egyptian embassy in Prague.
+Frolik stated that Czechoslovak security services observed the abduction and were aware where Jordan was being held, but decided not to involve themselves in the matter.